discordjs/guide/guide/popular-topics/intents.md

 otherIntents2.remove(1, 512);
 ```

 If you want to view the built flags you can utilize the `.toArray()`, `.serialize()` and `.missing()`  methods.
-The first returns an array of flags represented in this bit field, the second an object mapping all possible flag values to a boolean, based on it they are represented in this bit field.
+The first returns an array of flags represented in this bit field, the second an object mapping all possible flag values to a boolean; based on it, they are represented in this bit field.
 The third can be used to view the flags not represented in this bit field (you use it by passing a bit field of specific intents to check against).

 ## Privileged Intents

-Discord defines some intents as "privileged" due to the sensitive nature of the data sent through the affected events.
+Discord defines some intents as "privileged" due to the data's sensitive nature through the affected events.
 At the time of writing this article, privileged intents are `GUILD_PRESENCES` and `GUILD_MEMBERS`

 You can enable privileged gateway intents in the [Discord Developer Portal](https://discord.com/developers/applications) under "Privileged Gateway Intents" in the "Bot" section.

 Note that access to these special intents needs to be requested during the [verification process](https://support.discord.com/hc/en-us/articles/360040720412) discord requires for bots in 100 or more guilds.

-Should you receive an error prefixed with `[DISALLOWED_INTENTS]` please review your settings for all privileged intents you use.
-The official documentation for this topic can be found on the [discord API documentation](https://discord.com/developers/docs/topics/gateway#privileged-intents).
+Should you receive an error prefixed with `[DISALLOWED_INTENTS]`, please review your settings for all privileged intents you use.
+This topic's official documentation can be found on the [discord API documentation](https://discord.com/developers/docs/topics/gateway#privileged-intents).

 ## More on bit fields